DineWithMe/Development-Tools/Design Pattern/README.md

 https://facebook.github.io/create-react-app/docs/using-the-public-folder

 ## Circular Import

 https://stackoverflow.com/questions/38841469/how-to-fix-this-es6-module-circular-dependency/42704874#42704874

-This can be solve if we enforece uniflow import with atomic design.
+This can be solve if we enforce uni-flow import with atomic design.

 example: